raginigupta90/AI-Agent-Pipeline-Educational-Content-Generator/README.md

   ]
 }
 Refinement Logic
-If the Reviewer Agent returns fail, the Generator Agent is re-run once.
+If the Reviewer Agent returns fail, the Generator Agent is re-run once

-Reviewer feedback is embedded into the second generation.
+Reviewer feedback is embedded into the second generation

-Only one refinement pass is allowed.
+Only one refinement pass is allowed

 Command-Line UI
 The command-line interface: